ai-rio/QuoteKit/docs/stories/prd/story-1-3-manage-service-and-material-items.md

-# Story 1.3: Manage Service and Material Items
+# Story 1.3: Manage Service and Material Items ✅ COMPLETED

 As a logged-in user,
 I want to create and manage a database of my services and materials,
 so that I can quickly add them to new quotes without re-typing information.

+## ✅ Implementation Status: COMPLETED
+**Implemented**: January 2025
+**Status**: All acceptance criteria successfully implemented

 ## Acceptance Criteria